qucontrol/krotov/docs/06_introduction.rst

 attests to the level of maturity that quantum optimal control in quantum technologies has reached.

 In order to calculate optimized external field shapes, two choices need to be made – about the optimization functional and about the optimization method.
 The functional consists of the desired figure of merit, such as a gate or state preparation error, as well as additional constraints, such as amplitude or bandwidth restrictions :cite:`GlaserEPJD2015,KochJPCM16`.
 Optimal control methods in general can be classified into gradient-free and gradient-based algorithms that either evaluate the optimization functional alone or together with its gradient :cite:`GlaserEPJD2015`.
 Gradient-based methods typically converge faster, unless the number of optimization parameters can be kept small.
 Most gradient-based methods rely on the iterative solution of a set of coupled equations that include forward propagation of initial states, backward propagation of adjoint states, and the control update :cite:`GlaserEPJD2015`.
-A popular representative of concurrent update methods is GRadient Ascent Pulse Engineering (GRAPE) :cite:`KhanejaJMR05`, whereas Krotov's method, which comes with the advantage of guaranteed monotonic convergence, requires sequential updates :cite:`Tannor92,ReichJCP12`.
+A popular representative of concurrent update methods is GRadient Ascent Pulse Engineering (GRAPE) :cite:`KhanejaJMR05`.
+Krotov's method, in contrast, requires sequential updates :cite:`Tannor92,ReichJCP12`.
+This comes with the advantage of guaranteed monotonic convergence and obviates the need for a line search in the direction of the gradient :cite:`EitanPRA11`.

 The choice of Python as an implementation language is due to Python's easy-to-learn syntax, expressiveness, and immense popularity in the